stefaweb/audio-projects/Tube-Solid-State-Driver/README.md

 <b>Under development.</b>

+The project will be available in early September 2025.

 This board will allow you to drive power tubes like the 300B or the 2A3 (or others tubes with few modifications).

 The only components needed to make a single-ended Tube amplifier are the solid-state driver board, the power tubes, the RK- resistors and capacitors, an AC-DC power supply for the heater, the HV AC-DC power supply and the output transformers.